Custom Search

 He said, ‘Reformed Baptist Church of God, reformation of 1915!’

-I said, ‘Die, heretic scum’, and pushed him off.
+I said, ‘Oh.
+In that case, die you heretic scum’, and I pushed him off the bridge myself.

 Some estimates suggest there are as many as 20,000-40,000 denominations within Christianity.
-However, I suspect that number is probably greatly exaggerated and many are not actual “denominations.”
-Most are probably just being divided or categorized based on a very small belief which wouldn’t be enough to constitute a denomination by most standards.
+That number is probably greatly exaggerated and many are probably not actual “denominations.”
+Most are just being divided or categorized based on a very trivial belief which wouldn’t be enough to constitute a denomination by most standards.

-But nevertheless, I think it is quite obvious that too many denominations and branches exist within Christianity.
-If you think about it, it is quite shocking this has happened since the bible is quite firm against this.
+Nevertheless, it is quite obvious that too many denominations and branches exist within Christianity.
+If you think about it, it is quite shocking this has happened since the Bible is quite firm against this.

-Most Christians have done exactly what Jesus himself, and the disciples, prayed that we wouldn’t do: We Denominated and Divided.
+Most Christians have done exactly what Jesus and His disciples prayed that we wouldn’t do: We’ve Denominated and Divided.

 In the scriptures, it is quite obvious how passionate Jesus was about this, and you can catch a glimpse of this in his prayers: